We unite suppliers and green industry professionals worldwide

 4. Watering and Moisture Needs

-Pulmonaria plants need consistency in moisture, but overly saturated conditions inhibit growth.
-Plants should be watered deeply once to twice a week, and depending on rainfall, the plant may require further watering.
-Without sufficient watering droughts, the plant will wilt.
-To help retain moisture, mulch can be placed at the base.
-Furthermore, watering should be done at soil level as opposed to watering leaves as that prevents fungal diseases.
+Pulmonaria plants need a steady supply of moisture, but too much water impedes growth.
+The plant should be watered deeply once or twice a week, and additional water may be needed depending on the amount of rainfall.
+If there isn't sufficient watering during droughts, the plant will end up wilting.
+In order to retain moisture, mulch can be placed at the base of the plant.
+In addition, watering should be done at soil level rather than on the leaves to prevent fungal infections.

 5. Fertilization Needs

-To promote vigor in the plant, a balanced substitute such as 10-10-10 or 5-5-5 can be applied in the spring as well as after blooming to stimulate growth.
-These fertilizers will encourage vigor throughout the plant.
-It's important to avoid fertilizers high in nitrogen content during the growing season as they will stimulate an abundance of foliage at the expense of the flowers, decreasing the ornamental value of the plant.
+As well as in the spring, Pulmonaria's growth is stimulated through blooming fertilizers.
+To promote vigor in the plant, a balanced substitute such as 10-10-10 or 5-5-5 is applied blooming.
+Throughout the plant, these fertilizers encourage overall vigor.
+It is best to not use fertilizers that are high in nitrogen during the growing season as they boost an excess of foliage at the expense of the flowers.
+This increases the plant’s ornamental value, which is not desirable.

 Planting and Propagation Techniques

-When to plant Pulmonaria greatly depends on the climate.
-For cooler temperate climates, early spring after the last frost and early autumn are the most ideal planting times.
-This gives the roots a chance to settle before harsher temperatures arrive.
+The timing of Pulmonaria planting is highly influenced by the climate.
+For colder areas, early spring and early autumn after the last frost are ideal planting times.
+This allows the roots to establish before the harsher temperatures set in.

 1. Direct Seeding